 I'm working on trying to take a few musicians over to North Korea at the moment.
 We're also trying to bring some North Korean musicians over here, which is obviously a very sensitive process.
 It's a long-term project, for sure.
 About six months ago there was a point where I thought I'd made a breakthrough, but my contact at the embassy over there defected to the South.
 I've known him for years, but he just disappeared one day.
 So it's a matter of starting from scratch again.
 Though they are surprisingly supportive of the idea though.

 The travel stuff doesn't always mix with the music but as they're my two big passions I try to get projects where they're both crossing over as much as I can.
 I've done some stuff with Bez from the Happy Mondays, taking him out on tour DJing all over the place, from Scunthorpe to Estonia.
-I was looking to see if I could set something up in North Korea for him just to see how far I could push things—until I realised there was no other other possible outcome to Bez in North Korea than a long hard jail sentence for us both.
+I was looking to see if I could set something up in North Korea for him just to see how far I could push things—until I realized there was no other other possible outcome to Bez in North Korea than a long hard jail sentence for us both.

 Which destination's music scene has surprised you the most?